manang/internet-drafts/draft-irtf-icnrg-mapme.md

-All mobility management protocols share the same critical need for securing their control messages which have a direct impact on the forwarding of users' traffic. {{SEC}} reviews standard approaches from the literature and proposes a fast, lightweight and distributed approach based on hash chaining that can be applied to MAP-Me and fits its design principles.
+All mobility management protocols share the same critical need for securing their control messages which have a direct impact on the forwarding of users' traffic. {{SEC}} reviews standard approaches from the literature and proposes a fast, lightweight and decentralized approach based on hash chains that can be applied to MAP-Me and fits its design principles.

 # Acknowledgements